mSpy Review 2026: Parental Control or Surveillance Scout?

 mSpy prices and plans

-mSpy ranges between $11.56-$69.99/mo.
+mSpy ranges between $11.67-$69.99/mo.
 There are two distinct mSpy plans for parents seeking to monitor their child's digital activities: mSpy Premium and mSpy Extreme.
-Both plans offer a substantial level of monitoring, yet they cater to different needs and budgets.
+Both plans offer substantial monitoring, but they cater to different needs and budgets.

 Features mSpy Premium mSpy Extreme